-You will receive notification in the mail of your application review decision approximately 6 weeks after your application is received by NCTRC.
+You will receive notification by email of your application review decision approximately 4-6 weeks after your application is received by NCTRC.

 Yes, transcripts from all colleges/universities must be included.
 The only guarantee that all your coursework will be reviewed is to make sure every transcript is submitted with your application.